liusbl/android-architecture-experiments/app/src/main/java/com/arch/experiments/notes/not_related.md

 - What does saying "UseCase" provide, is that a good name?
 What does it signify?

-- Create sample app that uses everything
+- Create many samples which demonstrate everything possible